What Is Insulin Resistance?

 - Myoinositol MD: supports healthy glucose, insulin, and cellular metabolism

-Did you know?
 Insulin resistance and your mood are connected.
 Research shows that blood sugar dysregulation doubles the risk of major depression (11).
 If you are experiencing persistent fatigue, mood swings, anxiety, or brain fog alongside other metabolic symptoms, this connection is worth exploring.
 At PHW, we never look at your mental and physical health as separate conversations.
 They are deeply intertwined — and improving your metabolic health can have a profound impact on how you think and feel.
 If this resonates with you, bring it up at your next visit.
 We would love to dig deeper.

 You are not broken.
 You are not stuck.
 You are capable of incredible change.
 We are here to walk alongside you every step of the way.
-If any of what you read today resonates with you, bring it to your next appointment.
-We would love to dig into your metabolic health together.